ethancsmith/math263-notes/03-error_analysis.md

 ```

 For any reasonable numerical method, both the local and the global truncation errors should tend to zero as the step size $h = x_{i+1}-x_i$ tends to zero.
-So, we are usually interested in bounding errors as functions of $h$ which is tending toward zero.
+So, we are usually interested in bounding errors as functions of $h$ which are tending toward zero as $h\to 0$.

 ```{prf:definition}